 All tinctures are extracts, but not all extracts are tinctures!

-online dating for seniors reviews Tinctures are concentrated herbal extracts that have alcohol as the solvent.
+ipswich free dating Tinctures are concentrated herbal extracts that have alcohol as the solvent.
 If you are using water, vinegar, glycerin, or any menstruum (solvent) other than alcohol, your preparation is an extract – not a tincture.
 Although, there are exceptions to every rule and sometimes an acetum is defined as “a vinegar tincture” in the tomes.

 The Folk Method